astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

 .. code-block:: python

-    # Access the found lines (pixel positions)
     print(wc.observed_line_locations)

 3. Matching and Fitting the Solution
 ************************************

-The core of the process is fitting the model that maps pixels to wavelengths.
+The core of the calibration process is fitting a model that maps pixels to wavelengths.

-*   **Global Fitting for Automated Pipelines**: If you have `~specreduce.wavecal1d.WavelengthCalibration1D.observed_lines` (either found automatically or provided initially) and `~specreduce.wavecal1d.WavelengthCalibration1D.catalog_lines` (from ``line_lists``), but don't know the exact pixel-wavelength pairs, you can use :meth:`~specreduce.wavecal1d.WavelengthCalibration1D.fit_global`.
-This method uses the `differential evolution global optimization algorithm <https://en.wikipedia.org/wiki/Differential_evolution>`_ to find the best-fit polynomial parameters by minimizing the distance between predicted line wavelengths and the nearest catalog lines.
-You need to provide estimated bounds for the wavelength and dispersion at the ``ref_pixel``.
-You can also adjust the size of the differential evolution population using the ``popsize`` argument.
+*   **Global Fitting for Automated Pipelines**: If you have `~specreduce.wavecal1d.WavelengthCalibration1D.observed_lines` (either found automatically or provided initially) and `~specreduce.wavecal1d.WavelengthCalibration1D.catalog_lines` (from ``line_lists``), but don't know the exact pixel-wavelength pairs, you can use :meth:`~specreduce.wavecal1d.WavelengthCalibration1D.fit_dispersion`.
+This method applies the `differential evolution optimization algorithm <https://en.wikipedia .org/wiki/Differential_evolution>`_ to find the polynomial coefficients that minimize the distance between observed line positions (transformed to wavelength space) and the nearest catalog lines.

-    A larger population generally yields a more robust solution but increases the optimization time.
+    The fit is anchored around the reference pixel (``ref_pixel``), which defines the centre of the polynomial model.
+If not explicitly set at initialization, it defaults to the middle of the detector when arc spectra are supplied.
+You must provide estimated bounds for both the wavelength and the dispersion (dλ/dx) at ``ref_pixel``.

+    The polynomial degree is set with the ``degree`` argument.
+A higher degree can capture more complex dispersion behaviour but risks overfitting if too few calibration lines are available.

+    The ``higher_order_limits`` argument optionally constrains the absolute values of the higher-order polynomial coefficients, reducing the risk of unrealistic solutions.

+    The ``popsize`` argument controls the population size in the differential evolution search.
+    Larger values generally improve robustness at the expense of longer computation times.

     .. code-block:: python

-        # Estimate wavelength and dispersion around the reference pixel
-        # (e.g., Wavelength around 7500 AA, Dispersion ~2 AA/pix)
-        wavelength_bounds = (7450, 7550)
-        dispersion_bounds = (1.8, 2.2)
+        wc.fit_dispersion(wavelength_bounds=(7450, 7550),
+                          dispersion_bounds=(1.8, 2.2),
+                          higher_order_limits=[0.001, 1e-5],
+                          degree=4,
+                          popsize=30,

-        wc.fit_global(wavelength_bounds, dispersion_bounds, popsize=30, refine_fit=True)
+                          refine_fit=True)

     Setting ``refine_fit=True`` automatically performs a least-squares refinement after the global fit finds an initial solution and matches lines.